fraseroregansmith/python-calculator/README.md

 #### Design breif:
-Calculator is designed for primary school students quite light & bright colours used, because primary school students don't want it blain and boring. i also used 4 differnet colours for that reason.
+Calculator is designed for primary school students quite light & bright colours used, because primary school students don't want it blain and boring. i also used 4 colours for that exact reason